 Princess Irine of Georgia, Elder daughter from the first marriage of Princess Anna of Georgia

 The second marriage of H.R.H.
-Princess Anna of Georgia with Prince David on 8 February of 2009, Prince Giorgi (picture when he turned one year old on September 27, 2012).
+Princess Anna of Georgia with Prince David on 8 February of 2009, Prince Giorgi (picture when he turned two year old on September 27, 2013).

 Please download comprehensive booklet about the Royal House of Georgia here.